mkaczorow/speaker-height-estimation/README.md

 This file contains functions to extract features from audio, acoustic features of 80 filetr bank energies and 3 pitch features.

+* model_1, max_timestep

+Necessary files for testing the model.

+* testing.py

+Python file, where you can check how model works of yours audio files.

 ### Results
 |      | LSTM (without attention mechanism) | LSTM (with attention mechanism |